Software designed to help emerging VC and PE firms growFIND OUT MORE

 Management Company Accounting – What Do GPs Really Need to Get the Job Done?

-Note: Director of Consulting Services, Manny Villavicenio, leads the team responsible for Allvue’s Management Company Accounting solution.
-His profile can be found at: https://www.linkedin.com/in/manuel-villavicencio-a3333a/
+Our Director of Consulting Services, Manny Villavicenio, leads the team responsible for Allvue’s Management Company Accounting solution.
+Connect with Manny here: https://www.linkedin.com/in/manuel-villavicencio-a3333a/

 Having multiple international management companies means having to deal with foreign currency transactions, not to mention reporting requirements that are both local and foreign.
 Looking up exchange rates manually for multiple currencies across numerous time periods can be tedious and error prone.
 A solution that eliminates manual FX lookup by feeding in historical exchange rates from market data providers can be an enormous time saver.
 GPs should have multi-currency accounting and reporting capabilities, with automated FX adjustments for non-local currency balances, as well as full financial statement translations, all supported from a FX data feed.